 Unlike native tools, which simply address the task of consolidating and presenting event data, 3rd-party solutions are purpose-built, improving the audit experience by focusing on the specific needs around compliance audits, the use of solutions by IT and auditors alike, and the detail necessary to ensure compliance.

 Being easy to use and intuitive, monitoring can even be delegated to non-IT colleagues who hold a better understanding of data across their business line.
 This helps ensure more effective auditing system.

 Meet compliance and avoid penalties with file auditing

 While no compliance mandate is solely focused on auditing file systems, the fact that your organization hosts protected data on file servers forces you to be able to establish, maintain, and prove that compliance-specific access controls are in place.

-Whether you choose to use native tools, or leverage a 3rd-party solution, the need to have the provisioning, access to, and usage of protected data under close watch is critical to meeting relevant compliance objectives.
+Whether you choose to use native Windows solutions, or leverage a third-party solution, such as FileAudit, the need to have the provisioning, access to, and usage of protected data under close watch is critical to meeting relevant compliance objectives.
 By putting file auditing in place, you place your organization in a proactive stance where the security of your data is upheld, and adhering to compliance standards is simplified.